ibrokethecloud/tfdemo/README.md

 env_desc - Small description for environment for usage within Rancher

 To scale up / down and environment please change the count variable in ENV definition file and run the **setupinfra** target

+At the end of the **setupinfra** target the build will output the aws ec2 elb dns record for use later to test the application.